Mahbub Jamal Zahedi: 1950s

-Zahedi started his career in the early 1950s working for the Pakistan Observer.
-By the early 1960s he held the position of assistant editor.
+Zahedi started his career in the early 1950s working for the Pakistan Observer newspaper.

-He was also a Colombo Plan journalism scholar in Australia in 1955 and worked with the Sydney Morning Herald and the Melbourne Gazette.
+He was also a Colombo Plan journalism scholar in Australia in 1955 and worked with the Sydney Morning Herald and the Melbourne Observer.

 On 7 October 1958, he was arrested late at night near Purana Paltan, Dhaka, his then place of residence, while returning home after finishing some routine desk work.
 The reason for the arrest was the publication of a controversial story reading that the Constitution of Pakistan of 1956 had been abrogated by Iskandar Mirza.

 1960s

 In 1960, Zahedi covered the UN General Assembly Session.
 After his stint with the Pakistan Observer, Zahedi moved to Lahore to work in the Pakistan Times, which was then edited by the renowned poet Faiz Ahmed Faiz.
 He also taught journalism at the University of Dhaka from 1960 to 1962 as a part-time lecturer.

-After Pakistan Times was taken over by the National Press Trust, he served for a short period with the Civil and Military Gazette in 1963, quickly moving to Dawn within the year at the invitation of its editor, Altaf Husain, where he was given the position of news editor.
+He left Dhaka and the Pakistan Observer, where he was features editor, in April 1963 to become assistant editor at the Civil and Military Gazette in Lahore.
+Within the year he transferred to Dawn at the invitation of its editor, Altaf Husain.
+There he was given the position of news editor.

 1970-80s

 In 1970, Zahedi was elected Secretary General of Pakistan Writers' Guild.
 In the same year he also covered the UN enquiry into allegations of genocide in Nigeria.

-He left Dawn in 1974 to move to Dubai to help launch the Khaleej Times, the first English newspaper in the Middle-East, where with Mahmoud Haroon he rose to become one of its establishing editors.
+He left Dawn in 1974 to move to Dubai to help launch the Khaleej Times, the first English newspaper in the Middle-East, where with Mahmoud Haroon, he rose to become one of its establishing editors.
 He held the position of Khaleej Times editor for over a decade.

 1990-2000s

-In 1991, Zahedi rejoined Dawn, this time as assistant editor.
+In 1991, Zahedi rejoined Dawn newspaper, this time as assistant editor.
 He published both his books on philately in the mid-90s.
 He retired from journalism in 2001 following a stroke.